- The GoodsShop our store

 Single flared or non-flared jewelry is ideal for stretching.
 Double flared jewelry can be used, but is far easier at larger sizes and can be problematic if swelling or other issues occur.
 Flares also trap more naturally secreted oils, resulting in more buildup on the jewelry that is harder to wash off.
 Spirals and shapes that taper are not recommended as jewelry for healing because of the inherent movement of these styles during your daily routine, which can increase healing times.

 Onetribe recommends the affordable jewelry made by Gorilla Glass, a quality glass product suitable for stretching and wearing during the healing process.
 (If you do not see your size listed, please email us and we will order it for you.)
+Single flares are the easiest to use for stretching and we offer single-flared color front plugs from Gorilla Glass for this purpose.

 A note about natural materials: those materials classified as "organic" and having once been alive (wood, horn, bone) are NOT suitable for stretching because of their porous nature and inability to be adequately sterilized.
 However, some natural inorganic materials (minerals) with high density, low porosity and the ability to be autoclaved can be used for stretching purposes or wear in initial larger sized piercings.
 The primary materials we use for these pieces are dense jades and obsidian, which is a natural glass.
+We can make you nearly anything in these materials - labrets, plugs for lobes, flats, conch piercings, etc. Get in touch if you need expertly crafted jewelry for initial large size procedures.

 Caring for freshly stretched piercings